iaine/app_histories/docs/howto/app_language.md

 I used the localisation code to find the filenames that contain localisations patterns.

-Using some R an Python code yet to be released, I managed to extract the country nad languages.
+Using some R an Python code yet to be released, I managed to extract the country and languages.

 ```
 # First get the Androo Zoo list